chmoder/ftp/README.md

 # Kubernetes Bootstrap

-Deploy a platform on Google Cloud by setting up the basic infrastructure using variables.
+Deploy a platform on Google Cloud by setting up basic infrastructure using variables.

 ### Features